 After much research, we decided to go forward and paint the exterior red bricks on our home, knowing there would be pros and cons.
 The PROS won!
 Here is what we found.

-For us, the PROS outweighed the CONS, so we moved forward with the planning phase.
+The PROS outweighed the CONS, so we moved forward with the planning phase.

 Do I DIY or hire an expert?